Arizona Marijuana DUI Laws:

 The next day, well after the effects of the drug have worn off, you go to work.
 After putting in a full day’s work you drive home.
 Under the current version of Arizona’s law, your prior use of Marijuana, results in a DUI – despite the fact you are not impaired…to any degree.

-The Danger of Prior Use
+The Legal Danger of Prior Use

 Arizona Marijuana DUI laws present a real risk of convicting innocent people from prior use.
 A primary reason is legislation that contradicts what science tells us is true about the drug.
 However, recently much of the scientific reality about marijuana has made its way to a number of higher courts.
 This includes the Arizona Supreme Court.
-As a result, the current state of Arizona law provides that prior marijuana use should not, alone, support a DUI conviction.
+As a result, the current state of Arizona law provides that longer periods of prior marijuana use should not, alone, support a DUI conviction.

 Marijuana-Impaired Driving A Report to Congress